 How Tools Use Scripted Testing Today

 Many testing tools today offer a mix of the two approaches described above.
 They start with a recording following a user’s experience in the application (similar to exploratory testing).
-Then the recording is converted to a script or configurable tests that can be edited.
+Then they convert the recording to a script or configurable tests.
 This process enables quick authoring of common application scenarios that can be repeated with automation.

 Once you have a core set of test cases written, you can start to focus on expanding your test coverage to include lesser-used, edge cases.
 This approach merges the intuitive user approach of an exploratory tester, with the application-specific knowledge of a QA automation engineer or developer.